-- Release the two tabs at the bottom edge of the bezel and pull the bottom of the bezel slightly away from the server. - Pull the bezel down to release the two tabs at the top edge of the bezel.
+- 1. Release the two tabs at the bottom edge of the bezel 3 and pull the bottom of the bezel slightly away - 2.
+Pull the bezel down to release the two tabs at the top edge of the bezel.
 Store the bezel in a safe place.

-Shuttle Removal
+Shuttle removal